 While the term digital pathology has been around for nearly two decades, we are only just starting to see widespread acceptance of this healthcare technology concept.
 For long-time advocates who’ve been mapping the Gartner hype cycle for digital pathology, it may feel as though the idea never even experienced a peak “inflated expectations” phase before falling into the “trough of disillusionment.”

-For years, the list of reasons not to adopt telepathology far outweighed any perceived return on investment.
+When we look at the history of digital pathology, we see that, for year, the list of reasons not to adopt telepathology far outweighed any perceived return on investment.
 And it didn’t help that some early adopters felt burned by the cost of digital pathology scanners and microscopes with unclear pathology applications and limited value-add.
 Healthcare as a whole grew understandably wary of companies promising the next big disruption in pathology when the results seemed both distant and unproven.

 Today, however, pathologists are beginning to embrace the prospect of going digital more than ever before.